stela2502/Singularity_Tutorial/docs/AMakefileBasedApproach.md

 # A Makefile-based approach to build and maintain an Apptainer image

-My plan for this task is to create a command that streamlines the development of an Apptainer image, much like how ``cargo new <package_name> --lib`` sets up a new Rust library project.
+My plan was to create a command that streamlines the development of an Apptainer image, much like how ``cargo new <package_name> --lib`` sets up a new Rust library project.

 The goal is to establish a structure where both the Apptainer build and deployment processes are automated and easily configurable.
 By doing so, you can quickly update the version or even the name of your package without needing to rewrite the build configuration each time.
 The main focus should be on creating a robust definition file, with the initial setup of the Lua model definition and other components being a one-time effort.

-The ImageSmith has my implementation of that idea installed as ascript:
+The central configuration will be handeled by a Makefile.

+## What is a Makefile?

+A Makefile is a special file used by the ``make`` utility to automate the building and management of software projects.
+It defines a set of rules and dependencies for compiling code, linking files, and generating executables or other targets.
+Makefiles consist of targets, dependencies, and commands that describe how to build each part of the project.
+Typically, they are used in environments with many files, like C/C++ projects, where manual compilation would be cumbersome.
+We do not need to dive into the depth of that - just the targets will be used for the automatisation.
+I will not go into detail here, as the ImageSmith has my implementation of that idea installed as a script:

 ```bash
 /opt/ImageSmith/create_new_image_builder.sh <new_directory_name>
 ```

-This will create a folder and populate it with a Makefile, a default definition file and three scripts; ``shell.sh``, ``run.sh`` and ``generate_module.sh``.
+Running this will create a folder and populate it with a Makefile, a default definition file and three scripts; ``shell.sh``, ``run.sh`` and ``generate_module.sh``.

 The Makefile is the central organizer of this whole package.
-The ``generate_module.sh`` defines the structure of the Lua module with the module name and version comping from the Makefile.
-The two other scripts are mainly designed to interact with the image on your development computer and are not touched in the deploy step.
+The ``generate_module.sh`` defines the structure of the Lua module with the module name and version comming from the Makefile.
+The two other scripts are mainly designed to interact with the image on your (local) development computer and are not touched in the deploy step.

-## Makefile Options Explained
+## Makefile Targets Explained

    1. ``all``:
     This is the default target that runs when you simply type make.
 It sequentially executes the clean, restart, build, and deploy targets.
 This option is a convenient way to manage the entire process in one go.